 Stopover in Dubai or Abu Dhabi, United Arab Emirates

 Dubai is an extremely convenient stopover destination.
 Dubai International Airport (DBX) is one of the world’s busiest airports.
 It’s also centrally located in the world.
 Flights between Europe, Africa, Asia, and Oceania often have layovers in Dubai.
 It’s easy to schedule a stopover here.
 Alternatively, you could schedule a stopover in Abu Dhabi.
 Many flights connect here as well.

-For most people, the U.A.E. has easy entry requirements.
+For most people, the United Arab Emirates has easy entry requirements.
 Most nationalities can stay in the UAE for 30-90 days without having to prearrange a visa in advance.
 If you need a visa, it’s almost always easy to obtain a transit visa.
 For visa requirements for your country, you can check the official UAE government website.

 Dubai is also a cool city to visit.
 The city has an incredible skyline including the world’s tallest building, the Burj Khalifa.
 There are endless dining and entertainment options.
 There is something for everyone.
 The city also has some great beaches.
 It’s also an incredibly safe city to visit.
 Overall, it’s a great stopover destination.